 A team on a mission

-Christian Boer, the designer of Dyslexie font, has provided the solid funding for the organizations with his design.
+Christian Boer, the designer of Dyslexie font, has provided solid foundation for the organization with his design.
 Together with his colleagues Robert and Benjamin our research intern, he continues to build on the possibilities to simplify reading for people with dyslexia.

 Together, we have one mutual mission: to provide the key to a better future – reading – also to people with dyslexia.
 As a team, we work hard to clear the way through the daily letter jungle and make it easier, appealing and, above all, fun!

 Christian (1981) has been challenged by dyslexia as long as he can remember, which made him decide to use his graduation project for the HKU (University of the Arts Utrecht) to find a solution to improve the readability for people with dyslexia.
 He managed to do so and he graduates in 2008, with Honors.